UCB-stat-159-f25/final-group14/README.md

 - `main.ipynb`: Main project notebook, providing an overview of the analysis and results
 - `environment.yml`: Environment file specifying the required packages for the project
 - `Makefile`: Makefile to automate environment setup and execution of analysis notebooks
+- `pdf_builds/`: Contains pdf versions of each notebook

 ## Usage